 “Bernardaud is Limoges’ most prestigious porcelain manufacturer.
 Its range covers everything from alfresco breakfasts through to state banquets.
 Whilst it still produces some of the classic Sevres and Limoges style of patterns, the design house is always introducing contemporary and innovative designs and colour ways.

 “Some of Bernardaud’s tableware ranges have a huge selection of pieces available, enabling you to have one dinner service with which you can have both European and Asian cuisine.
-'Dune' is a superb example of this and is a particularly popular design with boats, as the collection includes Holloware for formal dining.
-It comes in white, gold and platinum varieties, which look wonderful when mixed together.”
+'Dune' is an excellent example of this and is a particularly popular design with boats and yachts, as the collection includes Holloware for formal dining.
+It comes in white, gold and platinum varieties, which look majestic when mixed together.”